adliih/chrome-job-post-ai-summarizer/README.md

 ## Usage

 1. Navigate to a job posting webpage.
+2. Copy the job post description.

-2. Click on the extension icon.
+3. Click on the extension icon.

-3. In the popup, click "Generate Prompt".

-4. The extension will use the AI (Chat GPT) to create prompts based on the job posting content.
+4. Paste in the "Job Post" text area
 5. Review the generated prompts.

-6. Click "Get Summary" to have the AI generate key points for the job posting.

-7. The summary will be displayed in the popup.
+6. Manually Copy the generated prompts at the bottom page

 ## Configuration

 You can customize the key points for the summary by modifying the extension's settings.
 Refer to the documentation for details on how to adjust the summary configuration.

-## Customization

-If you wish to customize the extension or integrate it with a different AI model, refer to the codebase and the extension's architecture outlined in the documentation.

-## Acknowledgements

-- Special thanks to [OpenAI](https://openai.com) for providing the Chat GPT API.